 Use a Trellis on the Side of Your House

-Many vegetables actually grow on vines that will readily trail upwards on a trellis if trained.
+Many vegetables actually grow on vines that will easily trail upwards on a trellis if trained.
 Planting in the ground beneath or in a sufficient container beneath a trellis and training the vines for peas, green beans, and more to grow up the trellis is a great way to use otherwise wasted space.
 It also creates a bright visual attraction for your home.

 Just because you live in a small space doesn’t mean you can’t easily grow a garden to help supplement your grocery budget, as well as increasing your healthy food intake.
 These 5 ways to grow a garden in small spaces are just the beginning of many ideas available for creating small gardens in any space.
 Thinking outside the box is the best way to go when trying to create great gardens in a small home or small yard.